 The strategy you need to consider in choosing a new ball relating to the Differential of RG factor is how sharply you wish for the ball react down the lane at the break point?
 As an example, if the lane conditions you regularly encounter have a high volume of oil on the front end of the lane and promote targeting a fairly straight angle using the first or second arrow fifteen feet past the foul line, then using a ball with low differential will prevent severe hook across the pocket down the lane.
 If lane conditions have medium oil, then choosing a ball with medium differential RG will match well because medium differential bowling balls hook or arc decisively down the lane and match well when playing the second or third arrow in your targeting procedure.
 Dry lane conditions usually require playing increased angles closer to the center of the lane at the arrows out to the break point down the lane and a high differential ball will provide sufficient hook potential to help the ball recover on the back end.
 In summary, it can be said that differential ratings are factors in determining the hook potential a given ball possesses from the break point to the pocket on the back end of the lane.bowlingball.com

 has become the No. 1 “e-tailer” of choice for bowling equipment by consumers of America.
-When you are ready to place an order, it is an easy process by following simple online instructions or merely calling us at (888) 265-2695 and one of our sales associates will be available to assist you 24 hours a day, every day of the year!
+When you are ready to place an order, it is an easy process by following simple online instructions or merely calling us at (888) 265-2695 and one of our sales associates will be available to assist you!
 Thanks for visiting bowlingball.com